xzhangpeijin/MovieChainRunner/README.md

 ####Graph format:

 Graphs are stored using in adjacency list and out adjacency lists.
-This allows for O(n) lookup for an edge existing in the worst cast but O(1) random access of edges.
+This allows for O(n) lookup for an edge existing in the worst case but O(1) random access of edges.

 ####Component generation: